tumcms/Open-Infra-Platform/Documentation/markdown/GitProcess.md

 	- In **Git Bash**, which is working in OpenInfraPlatform folder, in the command line write out *git pull tumcms development*.

-	*tumcms* is a name you gave to OpenInfraPlatform official repository (https://github.com/tumcms/Open-Infra-Platform) while [adding remote](#Remote).
+	*tumcms* is the name you gave to OpenInfraPlatform official repository (https://github.com/tumcms/Open-Infra-Platform) while [adding remote](#Remote).

-	*development* is a name of the main branch in this repository.
+	*development* is the name of the main branch in this repository.

 2. Update your **origin** repository:

 	- In the command line write out *git push origin development*.

-	*origin* is a name of your remote repository (https://github.com/<your_username>/Open-Infra-Platform).
+	*origin* is the name of your remote repository (https://github.com/<your_username>/Open-Infra-Platform).

-	*development* is a name of the main branch in your remote repository.
+	*development* is the name of the main branch in your remote repository.

 Now you have both your repositories (local and remote) updated.